 Croatia consistently ranks among the most desirable retirement destinations in Europe thanks to its Mediterranean climate, safety, and relatively lower living costs compared to Western Europe.

-Croatia does not issue a standalone retirement visa.
+Croatia does not have a retirement visa.

 If you are looking for lifestyle, cost-of-living, and location insights, start here: